cypress-io/github-action/README.md

 > [GitHub Action](https://docs.github.com/en/actions) for running [Cypress](https://www.cypress.io) end-to-end and component tests.
 Includes npm, pnpm and Yarn installation, custom caching and lots of configuration options.

 Placing `use: cypress-io/github-action@v6` into a GitHub Action workflow gives you a simple way to run Cypress.
-The action takes the project's npm, pnpm or Yarn package manager lock file, installs dependencies and caches these dependencies for future use.
+The action takes the project's npm, pnpm or Yarn package manager lock file and installs dependencies with [caching](#caching).
 It then proceeds to run Cypress end-to-end tests with the built-in Electron browser and provides a test summary after completion.

 If you are testing against a running server like the [Cypress Kitchen Sink showcase example](https://example.cypress.io/) on https://example.cypress.io/ no other parameters are necessary.
 In other cases where you need to fire up a development server, you can add the [start](#start-server) parameter to the workflow.
 Browse through the examples to find other useful parameters.